By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

-With schizoaffective disorder, patients experience both psychosis and mood symptoms, but they do not occur concurrently.
+With schizoaffective disorder, patients experience both psychosis and mood symptoms, though they do not occur concurrently.
 For example, for at least two weeks, an individual with a schizoaffective disorder diagnosis may have an episode of depression without any symptoms of psychosis and then the depression resolves.
 Then later, the same individual has an episode of psychosis without any symptoms of depression or mania.

 Other Diagnoses Related to Psychosis

 In older adult populations an episode of psychosis may be related to an underlying infection like a urinary tract infection, HIV, or tertiary syphilis.
-In younger adults, psychosis is not likely to be connected to an infection and is far more likely to be caused be a mood or thought disorder.
+In younger adults, psychosis is not likely to be connected to an infection and is far more likely to be caused by a mood or thought disorder.